Website icon Xpert.Digital

 How smartphone users benefit from AI

-Artificial intelligence or machine learning was one of the big topics at this year's Consumer Electronics Show (CES) in Las Vegas.
-The new technology has long since arrived on smartphones and in the minds of users, as Deloitte's Global Mobile Consumer Survey shows.
-Around 24,600 smartphone owners from 16 industrialized countries, including Germany, were surveyed for the study.
-Of these, 65 percent have already used machine learning-based smartphone applications - the Staista graphic shows which ones have the greatest popularity and the greatest reach.
+Artificial intelligence, or machine learning, was one of the major topics at this year's Consumer Electronics Show (CES) in Las Vegas.
+The new technology has long since arrived on smartphones and in users' minds, as Deloitte's Global Mobile Consumer Survey shows.
+For the study, around 24,600 smartphone owners from 16 industrialized countries, including Germany, were surveyed.
+Of these, 65 percent have already used a machine learning-based smartphone application – the Staista graphic shows which ones have the greatest awareness and reach.

 You can find more infographics at Statista